Ditta Pásztory-Bartók: In the United States

 In America, their life was characterised by financial hardship, cultural and social isolation, and lack of artistic satisfaction.
 In contrast to Béla, who was fluent in English, German, Russian, and other languages, Ditta could not speak or understand any English and had to rely on her husband to act as her translator.
 Bartók's music was not being played by orchestras or chamber ensembles, and he and Ditta were in little demand as pianists.
-During that time, Bartók contracted leukemia, although he was never told the true nature of his condition.
+During that time, Bartók developed leukemia, although he was never told the true nature of his condition.

 Bartók's countryman Fritz Reiner was one of his few champions, and with his support and under his baton, Bartók and Ditta played the premiere of the Concerto for Two Pianos, the orchestral version of the Sonata for Two Pianos and Percussion, on 31 January 1943 at Carnegie Hall with the New York Philharmonic.
 This was the last time Bartók performed in public.

 He was still ill but appeared to be making a recovery after receiving a number of commissions: from Serge Koussevitzky for the Concerto for Orchestra (August–October 1943), from Yehudi Menuhin for the Sonata for Solo Violin (November 1943-March 1944), and from William Primrose for the Viola Concerto.
 He even put on considerable weight and complained of being about to burst.
 He also decided to write a third piano concerto as a surprise present for Ditta, who would be celebrating her 42nd birthday at the end of October 1945.
 But his recovery was illusory, and he died in New York on 26 September 1945.
 He managed to finish the scoring of the Piano Concerto No. 3 except for the final 17 bars, but he left coded instructions, which Tibor Serly was able to use to complete the work.
 The Viola Concerto was merely sketched out, and was in a far less final state, but it too was ultimately pieced together and orchestrated by Serly.
+Alternative completions and revisions of the work have since appeared by Bartok's son Peter and Paul Neubauer, Csaba Erdélyi, and Tabea Zimmermann.

 The honour of premiering the Third Piano Concerto in February 1946 went to György Sándor, but Ditta Pásztory-Bartók did later perform and record it (with the Vienna Philharmonic conducted by Tibor Serly in 1964).